 TDR is a food product which can be used as part of a weight loss programme.
 You can think of TDR like a meal replacement (think Slimfast, Huel, etc.), except that TDR is fully complete from both a micro and macro nutrient perspective.
 This means that it’s possible to eat TDR for an extended period of time, and maintain healthy levels of all the vitamins, minerals, and nutrients that your body needs.

 At Habitual, we offer a selection of shakes, soups, and porridges, all manufactured in a BRC-certified factory with top-of-the-line ingredients.
 Some TDR providers use nasties like artificial sweeteners, but we’ve gone the more natural route—and like to think our products taste the best, too.

-For the first three months of Habitual, our patients switch away from normal food entirely and onto TDR products.
-This may seem drastic, we know, but interestingly we’ve heard that this is actually one of the easier bits of the program.
+For the first three months of Habitual, our patients switch away from normal food entirely and onto TDR products (here's a list of what foods and drinks are allowed whilst on TDR).
+This may seem drastic, we know, but interestingly we’ve heard that this is actually one of the easier bits of the programme.
 During TDR, we deliver daily behaviour change reading and exercises to encourage you to start thinking holistically about your physical, mental, and nutritional habits, as well as provide access to a tracking dashboard where you can monitor your progress.

 These three months are an incredibly powerful reset period, both for your body (you’ll lose weight incredibly quickly) as well as your mind.
 For many of us, it will be the first time in our lives that we’ve been able to take a mental break from food, from the hundreds of food-related decisions we make each day.
 This respite provides a chance to think critically about our relationship with food, exercise, and—really—with ourselves.